Mac McWilliams

 Dacarrion "Mac" McWilliams (born November 29, 2001) is an American professional football cornerback for the Philadelphia Eagles of the National Football League (NFL).
 He played college football for the UAB Blazers and UCF Knights and was selected by the Eagles in the fifth round of the 2025 NFL draft.

-Early life and high school
+Early life

 McWilliams grew up in Pensacola, Florida and attended Pine Forest High School.
 He committed to play college football for the UAB Blazers.

 College career

 UAB

 As a freshman in 2020, McWilliams appearing in four games and took a redshirt.
 In 2021, he totaled 24 tackles with three being for a loss, four pass deflections, and a fumble recovery.
 In 2022, McWilliams notched 19 tackles, ten pass deflections, and an interception, which he returned for a touchdown.
 In 2023, he started all 12 games for UAB, where he recorded 52 tackles with two being for a loss, nine pass deflections, a forced fumble, and a fumble recovery.
 After the season, McWilliams entered his name into the NCAA transfer portal.